Korn Ferry Interview: Process, Cases & How to Prepare (2026)

 Week 1: Case Foundations

 Complete 6–8 general practice cases covering profitability, market entry, and restructuring.
-Build fluency with candidate-led case mechanics: structuring frameworks, requesting data, synthesizing findings.
+Build fluency with both interviewer-led and candidate-led case mechanics: structuring frameworks, responding to prompts, requesting data, synthesizing findings.
 Use the case interview frameworks guide as your reference.

 Week 1: Korn Ferry Research